ryanatkn/gro/src/task/README.md

   (tasks are copy-paste friendly! just update the imports)
 - the task execution environment is filesystem agnostic by default; `run` receives a [`TaskContext` argument](#user-content-types-task-and-taskcontext) with an `fs` property
+- the `TaskContext` provides a rich baseline context object for both dev env and one-off script authoring and execution, enriching the APIs of both Gro and userland with its portable and extensibile affordances
 - it's fast because it imports only the modules that your chosen tasks need

 The task runner's purpose is to provide an ergonomic interface